JasminDreasond/Tiny-Essentials/docs/v1/libs/TinyLocalStorage.md

 ### `clearLocalStorage()`

-Clears all data in the active storage.
+Clears all keys in the active storage.

 ---